leotd21/leotd21.github.io/_posts/2025-05-01-hypothesis-testing.md

 </style>

 The first sip of my usual latte didn’t hit the same today... and it wasn’t just my imagination.
 Right?

-Welcome to the mysterious case of watered-down lattes — and a beginner-friendly crash course in **hypothesis testing**.

 ## The Latte Dilemma